Citizen science: Benefits and limitations

 Studies that are simple in execution are where citizen science excels, particularly in the field of conservation biology and ecology.
 For example, in 2019, Sumner et al. compared the data of vespid wasp distributions collected by citizen scientists with the 4-decade, long-term dataset established by the BWARS.
 They set up the Big Wasp Survey from 26 August to 10 September 2017, inviting citizen scientists to trap wasps and send them for identification by experts where data was recorded.
 The results of this study showed that the campaign garnered over 2,000 citizen scientists participating in data collection, identifying over 6,600 wasps.
 This experiment provides strong evidence that citizen science can generate potentially high-quality data comparable to that of expert data collection, within a shorter time frame.
 Although the experiment was to originally test the strength of citizen science, the team also learned more about Vespidae biology and species distribution in the United Kingdom.
 With this study, the simple procedure enabled citizen science to be executed in a successful manner.
 A study by J. Cohn describes that volunteers can be trained to use equipment and process data, especially considering that a large proportion of citizen scientists are individuals who are already well-versed in the field of science.

 The demographics of participants in citizen science projects are overwhelmingly White adults, of above-average income, having a university degree.
 Other groups of volunteers include conservationists, outdoor enthusiasts, and amateur scientists.
 As such, citizen scientists are generally individuals with a pre-understanding of the scientific method and how to conduct sensible and just scientific analysis.
+Some citizen science initiatives specifically work inclusively, investigating aspects of social inclusion and cohesion and conducted, for example, projects with hard of hearing young people.